spcourse/bigdata/en/car/index.md

 Write a program **car_ride.py** that traverses the data file, processes said data and answers the following questions.

-## Traveled distance
+## Specifications

-Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate the traveled distance in total.
+* Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate the traveled distance in total.

-Create a graph of the position of the car by making a plot of the latitude and longitude.
+* Create a graph of the position of the car by making a plot of the latitude and longitude.
 Color the route green where the speed of the car was more than 50 km/hour.
 Color the route red where the speed of the car was less than 50 km/hour.

-Also make sure your program prints the total travelled distance (in meters).
+* Also make sure your program prints the total travelled distance (in meters).

+## Constraints

+* You are allowed to import `matplotlib`.

+* You are **not allowed to import** any other python libraries, especially not the `csv` library.
+You're supposed to read the file using basic python operations such as `open()`, `close()`, `split()`, and `strip()`.

 ## Testing